auth0/kthw-lab/README.md

    - your SSH key name
    - your SSH public key value
    - your external / public IP address to add to the SSH allow security group
+1. Update the default tags in the main.tf file
 1. Run the terraform code after updating your variable values in the variables.tf file.
    - This will cover [KTHW Lab 3](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/03-compute-resources.md).
    - **Note the public IP address in the output.
 You'll need that later**.